Chicago DUI Lawyer, Providing Nationally-Recognized, Award-Winning Defense for Second-Time DUI

 - Your driver's license will be revoked for a minimum of 5 years.

 A second DUI may be upgraded to a Class 4 Felony under certain circumstances.
-Your second DUI can be upgraded to a Class 4 Felony if the DUI caused an accident which resulted in great bodily harm, disability or disfigurement to anyone.
+Your second DUI can be upgraded to a Class 4 Felony if the second DUI caused an accident which resulted in great bodily harm, disability or disfigurement to anyone.
 Your second DUI may become a Class 4 Felony if your driver's license was suspended or revoked as a result of a DUI.
-You may also be charged with a Class 4 Felony if you did not have a driver's license, proof of insurance, or a prior Reckless Homicide.
+You may also be charged with a Class 4 Felony if you did not have a driver's license, proof of insurance, or had a prior Reckless Homicide.

 If you had a passenger who was younger than 16 years of age at the time of your second DUI, you will be charged with a Class 2 Felony.
 A Class 2 Felony carries a possible prison sentence of between 3 to 7 years.
 If you are charged with a Class 2 Felony for a second DUI, you must serve at least 10 days in jail or perform 400 hours of community service, even if you are sentenced to Probation.
 You can also be charged with a Class 2 felony for your second DUI if you caused bodily injury to a child passenger who was younger than 16 years of age.